berg-lang/berg/doc/old/parser.md

 Berg Parser
 ===========

+NOTE: this is old and needs to be fixed to describe the new, precedence-having world I just couldn't (or didn't want to) properly work around.

 The Berg parser is designed to be small, fast, extensible, and produce friendly error messages.

 Core Parser Design